Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 Arizona Retail Sportsbooks For Golf Betting

-The partnerships between local sports franchises and casinos with sportsbooks also includes retail sportsbooks.
+The partnerships between local sports franchises and casinos with sportsbooks also include the potential for retail sportsbooks.

-FanDuel is opening a sportsbook inside the Footprint Center.
-This will give bettors the opportunity to enjoy food and drinks while watching the game and placing bets.
-The sportsbook is also expected to be open daily.
+FanDuel opened a sportsbook inside the Footprint Center.
+This gives bettors the opportunity to enjoy food and drinks while watching the game and placing bets.
+The sportsbook is also open daily.

-Right next to the Phoenix Suns Arena, the Phoenix Mercury and Bally’s Corporation plans to open a sportsbook in downtown Phoenix.
+Right next to the Phoenix Suns Arena, the Phoenix Mercury and Bally Bet plan to open a sportsbook in downtown Phoenix.

-The San Carlos Apache Tribe has two casinos in Arizona, both are expected to open a WynnBET sportsbook at some point.
 Unibet also just announced a partnership with the Fort Yuma Quechan Indian Tribe, which operates the Paradise Casino in Yuma.
+They recently set up betting kiosks while a full-scale sportsbook is being designed for the casino.

 Popular PGA Tournament Bets